Qiskit/rustworkx/docs/source/tutorial/dags.rst

 Directed Graph
 ==============

+As a primer, let's first review the broader concept of a directed graph (without the acyclic restriction).

-A directed graph is a graph that is made up of a set of nodes connected by directed edges (often called arcs).
-Edges have a directionality which is different from undirected graphs where edges have no notion of a direction to them.
+A directed graph is made up of a set of nodes connected by directed edges (often called arcs).
+Directed edges can only be followed in one direction, which is different from the edges found in undirected graphs, which can be followed in either direction.
 For example:

 .. jupyter-execute::